 About the WEA

-The Workers Educational Association started in the 19th Century to provide learning for adults.
-Today the WEA is the largest voluntary sector provider of adult education.
-The WEA operates through national and regional offices and volunteer-led branches (the Norwich branch for example).
+The Workers Educational Association was started in 1903 to provide access to learning for working people when educational opportunity was limited.
+Today it is the UK’s largest voluntary sector provider of adult education.
+The WEA operates at local, regional and national levels through regional offices and volunteer-led branches like the Norwich branch.

 We aim to provide friendly, informal and enjoyable courses with expert tutors.
 There is no need to have prior knowledge of the course subject nor do you need to have any academic qualifications.
 In fact, most people come on courses to explore new ideas and topics.
 There are no exams or tests!

-Branches are run by a local committee of volunteers (details of the Norwich committee below).
+Our branch is run by a local committee of volunteers , listed below.
 The committee decides on the annual programme, sorts out venues and helps to ensure that courses run smoothly for tutors and members.
-Everybody who enrols on a WEA course automatically becomes a member of the WEA.

-- the Norwich Branch brochures, available from August 2016, can be found in the carousels provided by Creative Arts East at various locations around the city – including the Forum, Assembly House and other arts venues
+- the Norwich Branch brochures can be found in the carousels provided by Creative Arts East at various locations around the city – including the Forum, Assembly House and other arts venues

-- brochures are also available at The King’s Centre and Wensum Lodge, both in King Street
+- brochures are also available at The King’s Centre in King Street

 BECOME A WEA TUTOR